3. Bayesian methods#

 3.5.
 Bayesian Machine Learning#

-Let’s consider the setup we have encountered so far in which we have labels \(x\), hyperparameters \(\theta\), and seek to predict labels \(y\).
-Probabilistically expressed this amounts to \(p(y|x, \theta)\).
+Let’s consider the setup we have encountered so far in which we have inputs \(x\), hyperparameters \(\theta\), and seek to predict labels \(y\).
+Probabilistically expressed, this amounts to \(p(y|x, \theta)\).
 Then the posterior is defined as \(p(\theta| \mathcal{D})\), where \(\mathcal{D}\) is our labeled dataset \(\mathcal{D} = \left\{ (x_{n}, y_{n}) \right\}_{n=1:N}\).
-Applying the previously discussed Bayesian approaches to these problems, and the respective model parameters, are called Bayesian Machine Learning.
+Applying the previously discussed Bayesian approaches to these problems and the respective model parameters is called Bayesian Machine Learning.

 ../_images/bayesian_nn.png